Characters: King Arthur

 - Kill It with Fire: One version of his death has him trapped in a burning tower.

-- The Usurper: The king before Uther, who seized the throne after betraying Uther's brother or father (depending on the story)
+- The Usurper: He is said to have seized the throne after betraying Uther's brother or father (depending on the story)

 - Would Hurt a Child: Tried to build a tower that kept tumbling down and was told that only the blood of a child with no human father could secure it.
 That child was Merlin, who had other ideas.